NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 Extensions
 ==========

-Extend only when necessary.
+Extend existing NWBFile structures only when absolutely necessary.
 Extensions are an essential mechanism to integrate data with NWB that is otherwise not supported.
-However, we here need to consider that there are certain costs associated with extensions, e.g., cost of creating, supporting, documenting, and maintaining new extensions and effort for users to use and learn extensions.
+However, we here need to consider that there are certain costs associated with extensions, *e.g.*, cost of creating, supporting, documenting, and maintaining new extensions and effort for users to use and learn already-created extensions.

-As such, users should attempt to use core neurodata_types or existing extentions before creating extensions.
+As such, users should attempt to use core ``neurodata_types`` or pre-existing extentions before creating new ones.
-``DynamicTables``, which are used throughout the NWB schema e.g., to store information about time intervals and electrodes, provide the ability to dynamically add columns without the need for extensions, and can help avoid the need for custom extensions in many cases.
+:nwb-schema:ref:`sec-DynamicTables`, which are used throughout the NWB schema to store information about time intervals, electrodes, or spiking output, provide the ability to dynamically add columns without the need for extensions, and can help avoid the need for custom extensions in many cases.

-TODO, add links to the tutorials for extensions
+If an extension is ultimately required, tutorials for the process may be found through the :nwb-overview:`NWB Overview<extensions_tutorial/extensions_tutorial_home.html`.

+It is also encouraged for extensions to self-contain their own check functions for Best Practices defined for those particular extensions.
+See the NWBInspector Developer instructions for how to do this.  # TODO find link for that

 Use Existing Neurodata Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When possible, use existing types when creating extensions either by creating new neurodata_types that inherit from
-existing ones, or by creating neurodata_types that contain existing ones.
+existing ones, or by creating ``neurodata_types`` that contain existing ones.
 Building on existing types facilitates the
 reuse of existing functionality and interpretation of the data.
 If a community extension already exists that has a
 similar scope, it is preferable to use that extension rather than creating a new one.

 Provide Documentation
 ~~~~~~~~~~~~~~~~~~~~~

-When creating extensions be sure to provide meaningful documentation as part of the extension specification, of all fields (groups, datasets, attributes, links etc.) to describe what they store and how they are used.
+When creating extensions be sure to provide thorough, meaningful documentation as part of the extension specification.
+Be sure to explain all fields (groups, datasets, attributes, links etc.) and describe what they store and how they should be used.

 Write the Specification to the NWBFile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using pynwb, you can store the specification (core and extension)  within the NWBFile by using
-.
-Caching the specification is preferable, particularly if you are using a
+When using pynwb, you can store the specification (core and extension) within the NWBFile.
+Caching the specification is
-custom extension, because this ensures that anybody who receives the data also receives the necessary data to
+preferable, particularly if you are using a custom extension, because this ensures that anybody who receives the data
-interpret it.
+also receives the necessary data to interpret it.

 .. note::
     In PyNWB, the extension is cached automatically.
 This can be specified explicitly with ``io.write(filepath,